 Biography

-- Practical algorithms for digital communications and improving feasibility VLSI implementation
+- Practical algorithms for improving feasibility of VLSI for digital communications and control;

 - Near optimal algorithms for combinatorial optimisation in VLSI, with application to multiuser detection and MIMO.